An overview of the Health and Safety (Enforcing Authority for Railways and Other Guided Transport Systems) Regulations 2006 (as amended) (EARR).

 The Railways Act 2005 (Amendment) Regulations 2006 remove ‘guided bus systems’ and ‘trolley vehicle systems’ from the definition of ‘railway safety purposes’, so these systems remain with HSE.
 These Regulations also make it clear that ‘transport system’ does not include fairground equipment as defined in section 53 of HSWA.

-EARR allocates enforcement functions to ORR and defines whether ORR or HSE is the enforcing authority for particular activities.
-Appendix A of the Memorandum of Understanding between ORR and HSE describes how this will work in practice.
+EARR allocates enforcement functions to ORR and clarifies whether ORR or HSE is the enforcing authority for particular activities.
+ORR and HSE have created a guide to our shared interpretation for how this will work in practice in different situations.

-In 2018, ORR, in consultation with HSE, carried out and published a post implementation review of EARR.
-The review sought to establish whether, and to what extent, EARR had achieved their original objectives; and whether they should remain as they were or be revoked or amended.
+As with other PIRs, this review sought to establish whether, and to what extent, EARR was achieving the original objectives, and whether it should remain unchanged, be revoked or amended.